 - You won’t have to pay premiums or out-of-pocket costs under Medicaid.
 Under the American Recovery and Reinvestment Act of 2009, states cannot charge Medicaid premiums to individuals using Indian health systems.

-The Indian Health Service, also known as the IHS, provides medical services for eligible AI/AN individuals and is funded by the federal government.
-As an agency of the Department of Health and Human Services, the IHS promotes the health of American Indians and Alaska Natives in all aspects.
-They work to provide health services that uphold both cultural and physical standards for AI/AN populations.
-You can use IHS if you meet the following criteria:
+The federally funded Indian Health Service (IHS), provides medical services for eligible AI/AN individuals.
+As an agency of the Department of Health and Human Services, the IHS provides health services that uphold both cultural and medical standards for AI/AN populations.
+You can use IHS if you meet any of the following criteria:

 - You actively participate in tribal affairs.